alfonsosaera/gGENEplot/README.md

 ![](README_files/sequence4.png)

-The `line.overhang` argument can be set to a percentage of the total length of the gene (0 to 1) or an absolute length in base pair number (&gt;1)
+The `line.overhang` argument can be set to a percentage of the total length of the gene (0 to 1) or an absolute length in base pair number (&gt;=1).

 The `min.size` argument controls the minimum size that an exon must have so it can be visible, if an exon is smaller will be enlarged.
-As the `min.size` argument, it can be set to a percentage (0 to 1) or an absolute length in base pairs. `min.size` is 0.001.
+As the `min.size` argument, it can be set to a percentage (0 to 1) or an absolute length in base pairs (&gt;=1). `min.size` is 0.001.

 ``` r
 p <- gGENEplot("gb_files/sequence2.gb", bar = T)